 Things to Do

 Visitor Center: Stop in the visitor center to shop the store, talk to rangers and see the interpretive displays.
 Visitor center hours change with the season and is closed on Thanksgiving, December 25, and January 1.
-Click for details about visitor center hours.
+Get details about visitor center hours on NPS.gov.

 Interpretive programs: Rangers conduct short porch and overlook talks on a regular basis spring through fall.
-Evening programs are presented May through September in the campground amphitheater.
+Evening programs and star parties are presented May through September in the campground amphitheater.
 Click to contact the park or ask at the visitor center for current schedules.

 Camping: A 31-site campground near the visitor center is open year-round, on a first-come, first-served basis.
 It is designed for tent camping, but there a few sites that will accommodate RVs up to 36 feet long.
 However, no hookups are available.
 One (non-tent) campsite is wheelchair-accessible.
 Groups are limited to eight people and two vehicles.
 Sites include tent pads, fire rings and picnic tables with shade structures.
 Flush toilets and running water are available at the campground restrooms.
 Drinking water is available only during the summer months with a five gallon (19 L) limit per person.
 The fee for camping is $10 per night; valid federal lands passes are honored.
 Credit cards are not accepted.